afnog/afnog.github.io/sse/ldap/presentation.md

 kdb5_util create -r <your_realm> -s
 ```

-This can pause for several minutes.
-Eventually you will be asked to
+* This can pause for several minutes.
-choose a database master password.
-Use `afnog` for this exercise,
+* Eventually you will be asked to choose a database master password.
-but normally you'd choose something much stronger.
+* Use `afnog` for this exercise (normally you'd choose something much stronger).

 ---
 layout: false